Early Reading and Phonics

 Statement of Intent

 We aim to plant a love of reading in every pupil throughout their time at Heddington so that they may harvest enjoyment.
 We do this through the creative use of high quality texts and a range of engaging activities which not only promotes a love of reading but provides the foundation for communication and language as well as writing.
 Teachers are reading role models in the way that they discuss and promote books as well as modelling reading for pleasure.
-Children are encouraged to be independent in their book choices with regular access to the school library in both Key stages 1 and 2 where they have access to a wide range of books.
+We wish to demonstrate to them that through reading, they are able to escape into other worlds, where they can dream and experience differences in environments and cultures alternative to their own.
+Children are encouraged to be independent in their book choices with regular access to the wide range of books in the school library in both Key stages 1 and 2, teaching and inspiring them to broaden their understanding of the world, themselves and their spirituality.
 We believe children become excellent, motivated readers through being exposed to a rich range of authors and illustrators.

 We teach children both how to learn to read and to read to learn.
 Learning to read focuses on the teaching of phonics, being able to decode and blend sounds.
 Reading to learn focuses on the reciprocal reading skills children require to read for pleasure and to develop subject knowledge.
 These skills are taught explicitly in our daily guided reading lessons, in groups or whole class.
 We plan our English lessons around high quality core texts, which also link to the topics and themes for that term.